 7.3a.3.2.2.1 Definition

 This IOC represents the ML entity loading policy set by the MnS consumer to the producer for loading an ML entity to the target inference function(s).

+To specify ML entity loading policy for one or muiltiply ML entities, MnS consumer has to create MLEntityLoadingPolicy object instances on the MnS producer.

+To remove ML entity loading policy for one or muiltiply ML entities, MnS consumer has to delete MLEntityLoadingPolicy object instances on the MnS producer.

 This IOC is used for the MnS consumer to set the conditions for the producer-initated ML entity loading.
 The MnS producer is only allowed to load the ML entity when all of the conditions are met.